Chess Endgames and Their Hidden Secrets

 Spin a Web of Zugzwang

-Chess Endgames: Black to move is in Zugzwang.
+Chess Endgames - Black to move is in Zugzwang.
 Promotion is now impossible; he must now choose between abandoning the pawn or stalemating the enemy King.
-A winning position has now been reduced to a draw
+A winning position has now been reduced to a draw.

 Positions with zugzwang occur frequently in chess endgames.
 Zugzwang is taken from German and means compulsion to move.
 It describes any instance where a player cannot make any move without significantly weakening his position.